solarwinds/snap-plugin-lib/tutorial/09-config/README.md

 }
 ```

-Other function which we should modified a bit is `collectProcessesInfo`.
+Other function which we will modify is `collectProcessesInfo`.
-In short: when processes uses cpu below given limit, metric shouldn't be created.
+When processes uses cpu or memory below given limit, metric shouldn't be created.
-New function is given below:
 ```go
 func (s systemCollector) collectProcessesInfo(ctx plugin.Context) error {
 	procsInfo, err := s.proxyCollector.ProcessesInfo()